 Focus on one course at the time or move through the program faster.Learn More

-Approximately 180,100 engineering managers were employed nationwide in 2016, and this occupation will continue to grow in the next decade (www.bls.gov).
-Our graduates are equipped with the knowledge and skills necessary to gain promotions and higher paying managerial positions in engineering areas such as:
+Approximately 192,500 engineering managers were employed nationwide in 2016, and this occupation will continue to grow in the next decade (bls.gov).
+Online engineering management graduates are equipped with the skills necessary to gain higher-paying management positions in areas including:

 Note: Electronic transcripts are only accepted directly from the institution(s).
 Please have electronic transcripts sent directly to UofL Graduate Admissions Office.